recheckdev/recheck/ruby/recheck/README.md

 ## Contributing

+Bug reports, feature requests, and pull requests are welcome on GitHub at: https://github.com/recheckdev/recheck

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.